Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI

 To quantitatively assess model fitting quality and identify potential parameter degeneracies, we used µGUIDE \citep{jallais_introducing_2024}, a general Bayesian inference framework based on simulation-based inference \citep{cranmer_frontier_2020} that allows to estimate posterior distributions of biophysical model parameters.

 µGUIDE is composed of two jointly optimized modules.
 First, a Multi-Layer Perceptron (MLP) is used to reduce the dimensionality of the input signal.
 Second, a Neural Posterior Estimator (NPE) approximates the posterior distribution by learning a conditional probability density estimator that minimizes the Kullback-Leibler divergence \citep{papamakarios_fast_2016}.
 The conditional probability density approximators used here belong to a class of neural networks called normalizing flows \citep{papamakarios_normalizing_2021}, a class of neural networks designed for flexible density estimation.
 A masked autoregressive flow architecture \citep{papamakarios_masked_2017,germain_made_2015} is implemented in µGUIDE.
 Further details on the training procedure are provided in Section~\ref{subsec:training}.

 The posterior distributions produced by µGUIDE provide valuable insights into both the confidence of parameter estimates and the landscape of the solution space.
 In particular, multi-modal posteriors, which are characterized by multiple distinct peaks, indicate degeneracy, meaning that different parameter combinations can produce equally plausible fits to the observed signal.
 We extracted three key summary statistics from the estimated posterior distributions: \begin{itemize} \item the maximum a posteriori (MAP) estimate, representing the most probable parameter configuration; \item an uncertainty measure, defined as the interquartile range of the 50\% most probable samples, which quantifies the dispersion of the posterior distribution.
-Lower uncertainty values indicate higher precision in the MAP estimates, \item the presence of degeneracy. \end{itemize}
+Lower uncertainty values indicate higher precision in the MAP estimates; \item the presence of degeneracy. \end{itemize}